Wednesday, September 17, 2014

 In 1872 the Aruba Island Gold-mining Company Ltd. built a large smelting works at Bushiribana on the North coast for the gold that was being mined at Seroe Plat and in its surroundings.
 Although the smelting works were only in use for 10 years, the construction was so solid that the impressive ruins still remain.
 One can walk into the ruins and also take pictures there.
 A nice picture to take uses the intact windows of the ruins as a natural picture frame for a picture taken towards the ocean.

-Tour operators: Pelican Adventures, El Tours, Cheri Quad and Rancho la Ponderosa.
+Tour operators: Pelican Adventures, El Tours, Go Cherry and Rancho la Ponderosa.

 The lighthouse was built between 1914 and 1916 according to a French design.
 It was named after the steamship California which was wrecked nearby in 1891.
 Standing more than 90 feet high, the lighthouse is an impressive landmark in the barren almost lunar-like landscape surrounding it.
 Its location allows commanding views of the north coast, the sand dunes area, and also towards the high-rise hotel area.
 The lighthouse building itself is not open to the public.